neurodata/neurodata.io/deploy.md

 - New CloudFront origin for talks (from a different bucket)
 - Have a similar CodePipeline setup for the [neurodata/talks](https://github.com/neurodata/talks) repo, which just copies objects to the talks bucket.
-- Under behaviors in CloudFront, we have the following heirarchy:
+- Under behaviors in CloudFront, we have the following hierarchy:
   1. `talks` | S3-nd-website-deploy
   2. `talks/` | S3-nd-website-deploy
   3. `talks/*` | S3-nd-talks